Rachit220504/My-Portfolio/README.md

 - Launch **VS Code** and open the extracted project folder.

 ## **3️⃣ Ensure Node.js and npm are Installed**
-- Check if `npm` is installed by running:  ```sh npm -v
+- Check if `npm` is installed by running: npm -v
 - If not installed, download and install [Node.js](https://nodejs.org/).

 ## **4️⃣ Install Dependencies**
-- Open the **bash terminal** in VS Code and run the following command:
+- Open the **bash terminal** in VS Code and run the following command: npm install --legacy-peer-deps vite
 -

 ## **5️⃣ Start the Development Server**
-- Run the following command to start the project:
+- Run the following command to start the project: npm run dev

 ```sh
 npm -v  # Check if npm is installed